itahmedfarouk/Rout-Assignmants/README.md

 To view a specific assignment:
 1. Click the **Branch dropdown** on GitHub.
-2. Select the branch like `assignment-04` to view its contents.
+2. Select the desired branch like `assignment-09` to view its contents.

 ---